A Mini Guide to Voting Rights Activism

 For more encouragement: This is what the Center for Common Ground says about phone banking: “Most of our volunteers consider CCG phone banking relatively low-stress.
 We are not persuading anyone to vote a certain way; we're simply offering people tools and information to facilitate political engagement.
 When we call, we leave LOTS of pre-written voicemails (and sometimes texts), which have proven effective at turning out our voters, or motivating them to call their elected officials on proposed legislation.“

 - It is encouraging that letters and postcards are being used in more new and creative ways.
-There are initiatives for thanking voters for voting (to increase the likelihood they will vote again), for asking them to contact their elected officials about voting rights legislation, as well as the traditional Get Out The Vote messaging closer to election time.
-Each campaign is targeted, for example to under-represented groups of voters, low propensity voters, youth, older adults, etc. Again, small effects multiplied by millions (yes, millions!) of communications add up.
+There are initiatives for thanking voters for voting (to increase the likelihood they will vote again) and for asking them to contact their elected officials about voting rights legislation, as well as the traditional Get Out The Vote messaging closer to election time.
+Campaigns are narrowly targeted, for example, to under-represented groups of voters, low propensity voters, youth, older adults, etc. Again, small effects multiplied by millions (yes, millions!) of communication add up.

-One upside to this form of action is that it’s easy to do it in groups or to get a group of friends to divide up the load.
+- One upside to this form of action is that it’s easy to do it in groups or to get a group of friends to divide up the load.
 The downside is that you have to pay for postage yourself, and for letters, you will need to print out the letters, buy envelopes, and address them by hand.
 The letters themselves are easy – usually a few lines to add to a pre-printed letter.
-Postcards may be partially pre-printed as well, but not always.
+Postcards are often partially pre-printed as well, but not always.

 OPPORTUNITIES FOR NORTH CAROLINA